qs_codec package

 serialize_date() str

-Serialize a datetime object to an ISO 8601 string.
+Serialize a datetime to ISO‑8601 using datetime.isoformat().

 skip_nulls: bool = False